BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 And everywhere else in this text you write "Let Alice send 1000 ether to Bob.."
 You don't mean 1000*(10<sup>18</sup>), do you?
 So, I think, "1" must be ether, not wei.
 Anyway,

+2) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Dagger#scrypt) in the 4th item you need to close the bracket.

 ## List of unclear moments